Robot-Dreams-RO/devops_engineer/docs/_sources/12_project/introduction.rst.txt

 .. note::

-    You need to build a traditional conversational bot using Python and Rasa
+    You need to build a traditional conversational bot using Python and oppenai.

-Building a chatbot with `Rasa` involves several steps, such as setting up the environment, creating the necessary files, training the bot, interacting with it, etc.
+Building a chatbot with `openai` involves several steps, such as setting up the environment, creating the necessary files, training the bot, interacting with it, etc.

+Documentation of how to connect with openai can be found here: https://platform.openai.com/docs/api-reference

 Before we can learn how to build a bot, we need to understand how to run a Linux server, automate installation of prerequisites of programming language, write the code itself, build, test, package, deploy, in Linux, Docker, Kubernetes and Cloud.